Kiva vs. Fundible: Which small business lender is right for you?

 Fundible business loans

 Fundible is an online business lender that specializes in lending to businesses whose owners have less-than-stellar credit.
-Its website states a minimum credit score requirement of 500, but a spokesperson told Bankrate, you may still qualify for a loan with a score as low as 450.
+Its website states a minimum credit score requirement of 500, but a spokesperson told Bankrate that you may still qualify for a loan with a personal credit score as low as 450.

 Unlike Kiva, Fundible offers a variety of loans, including SBA loans and equipment loans for amounts up to $10 million.
 That makes it more appealing for businesses that have large funding needs.

 The drawback of Fundible is that it can be expensive.
-Some loans carry rates as high as 3.50 percent monthly, which can add up quickly.
+Some loans carry rates up to 18.00 percent simple interest, which can add up quickly, especially if you received a high loan amount.
 But if you’re struggling to qualify with other lenders, you might be willing to pay that price.

 Pros